electronicsleep/AnsibleTools/README.md

 # Ansible Examples

 - Bootstrap examples for Ansible infrastructure automation for training others in Ansible.
-Repo shows some of the simple conceptsand also includes some Python Boto3 examples as well.
+Repo shows some of the simple concepts and also includes some Python Boto3 examples as well.

 #### MacOS